Mara Bush Camp - it had been on my list for the last two years and boy, was it worth the wait!!

 As I’m especially curious about the logistics of an eco-friendly camp, which the Mara Bush Camp most certainly is, I got the details and some background information!

-Come and stay at the Mara Bush Camp!
+Stay at the Mara Bush Camp!
 Can only highly recommend it!